Seeds of Knowledge Pre-school

 Seeds of Knowledge Pre-school is designed to provide children with a quality, caring and an academically challenging beginning to their educational career.

 Seeds of Knowledge Pre-school allows children to experience their world around them through a non-pressured classroom environment, encouraging children to reason, wonder and experiment.
-Our learning jobs provide for different learning styles through a flexible curriculum with varying levels of difficulty and low teacher-to-student ratios.
+Our learning jobs provide for different learning styles through a flexible curriculum with varying levels of difficulty.

 Because children learn by doing, our school offers “hands-on” curriculum, which in turn nurtures their physical, social, emotional and intellectual growth.
 By offering a wide variety of developmentally appropriate materials and activities, Seeds of Knowledge gives every child the opportunity of building their self-esteem while experiencing challenge and success.

 Staff All staff members at Seeds of Knowledge Pre-school participate in a continuous program of in service education and studies for professional advancement in order to remain alert to the ever-changing needs of today’s families and to the findings of current research.
 All staff members are required to obtain 24 clock hours of training within the field of early childhood education annually.
 All staff members are fingerprinted and current criminal checks are done on the employee.

 Seeds of Knowledge Pre-school offer programs for students ages 2 - 6 years old.
 The program runs Monday-Friday, with full days available.
 Hours of operation are from 9:00 – 3:45pm.
 We at Seeds of Knowledge Preschool do not recommend community resources for behavioral issues, speech therapy, etc.